 Men are no longer enjoying as much down time with their friends as they once did, with the report revealing that one in three (35%) are spending less quality time with their mates than they did 3-5 years ago.
 More alarmingly, Aussie blokes are sharing 30% less barbecues (for the love of god, no) with their mates and watching 29% less sport.

-To help keep bromance alive, we teamed up with restaurant reservation platform OpenTable to round up some of the best dining spots for the fellas in Sydney and Melbourne.
+To help keep bromance alive, we teamed up with restaurant reservation platform OpenTable to round up some of the best dining spots to take your mates for a man date in Sydney and Melbourne.
 Time to find the love.

 The Cut Bar and Grill – The Rocks